NURSERY / RECEPTION PARENTS SEPTEMBER 2020

 The Nursery Admission Policy is slightly different from above.
 Please click on the link below to access the policy.

-From September 2017 the Government have introduced a new 30 hours free entitlement.
+As part of the Governments 30 hours free entitlement scheme.
 You now have the choice to take up a full time 30 hours place in our Nursery.
 For more information visit websites below or click on the document with more information.